-Berklee reports annual graduation rates each year.
-The page below provides more details about Berklee's graduation rates and trends among learning environments, demographics, and academic credentials.
+Berklee reports annual retention and graduation rates each year.
+The page below provides more details about Berklee's rates and trends among learning environments, demographics, and academic credentials.

-If you have any questions about graduation rates, please contact firstname.lastname@example.org.
+If you have any questions about retention or graduation rates, please contact firstname.lastname@example.org.

 The U.S. Department of Education requires graduation rates to be reported based on specific race and ethnicity categories.
 In these calculations, each student is only counted in one race or ethnicity category.

 To be more inclusive in the data reporting process, the following displays an alternative methodology that counts domestic students in each race or ethnicity category they have identified.
 The table below shows the difference between the U.S. Department of Education IPEDS-defined cohorts and Berklee’s redefined cohorts.

 The Department of Education continues to maintain a binary definition for reporting.

 The graduation rates below are based on the financial aid status of students when they entered Berklee.

 Bachelor's Degree and Diploma

 Berklee College of Music Only

 Students who entered Berklee College of Music in the bachelor's degree program consistently have higher graduation rates than students who entered in the professional diploma program.
 The chart below compares these two groups and their graduating credentials.